Table of Contents Show

 The Interlace, Singapore (OMA / Ole Scheeren): The parti for this residential complex replaced the typical tower-on-podium model with a series of stacked, interlocking hexagonal blocks.
 The parti diagram architecture for this project clearly showed how horizontally arranged building volumes could maximize green space, create communal courtyards, and deliver density without sacrificing livability.
 The conceptual clarity of the parti helped communicate the project’s benefits to investors and future residents alike.

 Centre Pompidou, Paris (Renzo Piano & Richard Rogers): The organizing parti for this cultural center inverted the traditional building concept by placing all structural and mechanical systems on the exterior.
-This bold parti architectural decision freed the interior for maximum flexibility—a concept clearly readable in the project’s earliest diagrams and one that revolutionized museum design worldwide.
+This bold parti architectural decision freed the interior for maximum flexibility, a concept clearly readable in the project’s earliest diagrams and one that changed museum design worldwide.
+You can explore additional case studies like this in 10 successful architectural diagrams by architects.

 The Evolution of Parti Diagrams